What I Actually Do

 (A note from Dennis Radman)

 I’ve spent years designing clinical frameworks, co-developing digital health tools, building programs, and conducting research in rehabilitation and mental health.
-If you look at my work on paper, it’s about systems: patient portals, protocols, implementation plans, algorithms, and evidence-informed resources that support people in moments of transition.
+If you examine my work on paper, it’s about systems: patient portals, protocols, implementation plans, algorithms, and evidence-informed resources that support individuals in moments of transition.

 But the truth is, I’ve always been drawn to something more profound.

-At first, I framed it in terms people understood—feasibility, functionality, better care delivery.
+At first, I framed it in terms people understood, feasibility, functionality, and better care delivery.
 These are important.
-But they’re not the full story.
-Over time, I started noticing that the real questions I was trying to answer weren’t just about efficiency or outcomes.
+But they’re not the whole story.
+Over time, I began to notice that the real questions I was trying to answer weren’t just about efficiency or outcomes.
 They were about something quieter, and harder to measure:

 Can we build systems that feel like they belong to the people inside them?

-I found myself returning to this again and again—especially in rehabilitation, where recovery isn’t just a medical process.
+I found myself returning to this again and again, especially in rehabilitation, where recovery isn’t just a medical process.
 It’s often about reorientation: rebuilding identity, renegotiating relationships, reclaiming autonomy.
-In those moments, the systems we build shouldn’t just function well.
+In those moments, the systems we build shouldn’t just function well; they should also be effective.
 They should help people feel held, respected, and seen.

 So, I started designing differently.
 I listened more.
-I built tools that adapt to real lives—not ideal ones.
-I started building with people, not just for them, not just end-users, but partners.
+I built tools that adapt to real lives, not ideal ones.
+I started creating with people, not just for them, but also for partners.

 What Matters Most

-In every role I’ve taken—clinical, research, systems-level—I’ve been pulled toward work that helps people feel grounded.
+In every role I’ve taken, whether clinical, research, or systems-level, I’ve been drawn to work that helps people feel grounded.
 Work that holds space for nuance.
 Work that doesn’t rush to simplify complexity, but instead asks: What needs to be preserved here?
 What matters most to this person, in this context, right now?

 Sometimes that means helping someone regain a sense of control after a brain injury.